vijayantmehra/f19-relay/src/03_shortest_path/instructions.md

 ARRIVAL event.

 Freerunner makes some assumptions about the world by abstracting physical land into unit blocks.
+It assumes that:

-It assumes that it takes one (1) time unit to travel forward one (1) block.
+ - it takes one (1) time unit to travel forward one (1) block
+ - turns happen in place (i.e. turning does not move you off of a block)
+ - and turning takes no time

 For example, a series of instructions `10R1L3R1A` indicates that a user should travel straight for 10 blocks, make a 90 degree right turn, travel forward 1 block, make a 90 degree left turn, travel forward 3 blocks, then make a 90 degree right turn to arrive at their destination.
+This takes a total of 15 time units.

 Furthermore, Freerunner is an app for parkour enthusiasts who want to get from one place to another as quickly as possible.
-It aims to generate the shortest paths, even traversing through building and other obstacles, because users will find a creative way around them.
+It aims to generate the shortest paths, even traversing through buildings and other obstacles, because users will find a creative way around them.

 Unfortunately, due to a bug in the mapping software, the open-world